sam2829/strongest-avenger-react/README.md

 - In the root directory of the project create a new file named runtime.txt and inside add the correct version of python.

-- Make sure all changes are commited and pushed to GitHub.
+- Make sure all changes are committed and pushed to GitHub.

 - Next log into your Heroku account.